usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 In display, when the surrounding text is already bold, an implementation may indicate "bold" by means of double-bold or some other typographical distinction.

+As of yet, OSCAL does not support underlining directly (no `u` element or designated property

+).
+Even b and i should be regarded as escape hatches, and marked with classes when possible.

 ### &lt;a> Anchor